-- If you see high rates of abuse complaints or unsubscribes, we recommend you use the double opt-in process for list subscriptions.
+If you see high rates of abuse complaints or unsubscribes, we recommend you use the double opt-in process for audience subscriptions.

-Mailchimp treats all lists in your account independently.
-When a subscriber unsubscribes from a list, they are unsubscribed from only that list, and not all lists in the account.
-For users who use one account to manage lists for multiple clients, this is important, so a subscriber who opts out of email marketing from one client isn't unsubscribed from other client lists.
+Mailchimp treats all audiences in your account independently.
+When a contact unsubscribes from an audience, they opt out of marketing emails for that audience only.
+For users who use one account to manage audiences for multiple clients, this is important, so a subscriber who opts out of email marketing from one client isn't unsubscribed from other client audiences.

-If you have multiple lists for a single organization, it's best to manage one master list, and use tags to organize subscribers.
+If you have multiple audiences for a single organization, it's best to manage one primary audience, and use tags to organize subscribers.
 You can then send campaigns to tagged contacts or create segments based on tag data.

-When you use a master list, it allows your subscribers to unsubscribe without the concern that they may be on another list in the account.
-If a subscriber who believes they opted out of communications from your company continues to receive campaigns sent to other lists, it can result in complaints that could put your account at risk for compliance issues.
+When you use a primary audience, it allows your subscribers to unsubscribe without the concern that they may be in another audience in the account.
+If a subscriber who believes they opted out of communications from your company continues to receive campaigns sent to other audiences, it can result in complaints that could put your account at risk for compliance issues.